carlosfrias/apigee-opdk-shutdown-iptables/README.md

 The installation of Apigee OPDK requires root access.
 Credentials must also be supplied to override the empty placeholders provided here.
 It is recommended that credentials be consolidated into a single credentials.yml file that can be stored separately.
-It is assumed that files containing credentials are stored in the ~/.apigee folder.
+It is assumed that the credentials are stored in ~/.apigee-secure/credentials.yml.

 Role Variables
 --------------